 Even though Your premiums are flexible, Your contract information page will show a "planned" periodic premium.
-You determine the planned premiums when You apply and can change them at any time.
+You determine the planned premium when You apply and can change it at any time.
 You will specify the frequency to be on a quarterly, semi-annual or annual basis.
 Planned periodic premiums may be monthly if paid by pre-authorized check.
 Premiums may be bi-weekly if paid by Civil Service Allotment.
 If You decide to make bi-weekly premium payments, We will assess the Civil Service Allotment Service Charge of \$0.46 per bi-weekly premium.
 The planned premiums may not be enough to keep Your contract inforce.

 The insurance goes into effect when We receive Your initial minimum premium payment (and approve Your application).
-We determine the initial minimum premium based on the equal age (See Appendix A on page 69 for how We determine equal age).
+We determine the initial minimum premium based on: